Differences between fedrq and dnf repoquery¶

 Users can of course configure their own custom release profiles.

-release which includes the default repositories
+which includes the default repositories

 with enabled=1